-XI.
+XII.
 MONITORING AND COMPLIANCE

-FEMA and HUD agree that each agency may monitor compliance with the terms of this Agreement, including all privacy protections and non-discrimination requirements described below.
+FEMA and HUD agree that they may monitor compliance with the terms of this Agreement including the non-discrimination provision; however, HUD shall have the primary responsibility to monitor its CDBG-DR grantees.
 Both agencies have the right to monitor and review (1) transactions conducted pursuant to this Agreement, (2) the use of information obtained pursuant to this Agreement, and (3) policies, practices, and procedures related to this Agreement.
-Both agencies have the right to make onsite inspections to audit compliance with this Agreement for the duration or any extension of this Agreement.
-FEMA and HUD will cooperate to ensure the success of each agency's monitoring and compliance activities.
+FEMA and HUD have the right to make onsite inspections to audit compliance with this Agreement for the duration or any extension of this Agreement, and HUD shall have the responsibility and right to make onsite inspections to audit its CDBG-DR grantees for compliance with this Agreement.
+The CDBG-DR grantee will cooperate to ensure the success of each HUD's and FEMA's monitoring and compliance activities.
+Because monitoring CDBG-DR grantees is the primary responsibility of HUD, FEMA will notify HUD and the CDBG-DR grantee prior to scheduling an onsite inspection of the CDBG-DR grantee.

-XII.
+XIII.
 NON-DISCRIMINATION

-Any action by HUD or FEMA required or permitted under this Agreement must be conducted in a manner that does not discriminate against an individual based on national origin, race, color, sex, religion, or disability in accordance with section 705 of the Homeland Security Act of 2002, Pub.
-L. No. 107-296; section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701, and agency implementing regulations at 6 C.F.R. part 15 and 24 C.F.R. part 8 (as applicable).
+Any action by HUD or FEMA required or permitted under this Agreement must be conducted in a manner that does not discriminate against an individual based on national origin, race, color, sex, religion, or disability in accordance with Section 705 of the Homeland Security Act of 2002, Pub.
+L. No. 107-296; Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701, and agency implementing regulations at 6 C.F.R. part 15 and 24 C.F.R. part 8 (as applicable).
 Section 308 of the Stafford Act, 42 U.S.C. § 5151, also prohibits discrimination based on age, English proficiency, or economic status.
 HUD's CDBG-DR grantees must comply with fair housing and nondiscrimination obligations in their use of CDBG-DR funds, including Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d et seq., the Fair Housing Act, 42 U.S.C.
-3601 - 19, section

-504 of the Rehabilitation Act of 1973, 29 U.S.C.
+3601 - 19, Section 504 of the Rehabilitation Act of 1973, 29 U.S.C.
 794, the Americans with Disabilities Act of 1990, 42 U.S.C.
-12131 et seq., and section 109 of the HCDA, 42 U.S.C.
+12131 et seq., and Section 109 of the Housing and Community Development Act (HCDA), 42 U.S.C.
 5309.

 In fulfilling their obligations under Executive Order 13,166, "Improving Access to Services for Persons with Limited English Proficiency," 65 Fed.
 Reg.
 50,121 (Aug.
-16, 2000), FEMA and HUD will take reasonable steps to provide persons with limited English proficiency (LEP) with meaningful access to federally conducted programs and activities including services and benefits.
+16, 2000), FEMA and HUD will provide persons with limited English proficiency (LEP) with meaningful access to federally conducted programs and activities including services and benefits.
 Meaningful access includes providing timely language assistance services to ensure effective communication with persons with LEP and providing language services that are sufficient to provide the same level of access to services received by persons without LEP.
 Language assistance services may be oral and written and must be provided at no charge to the individual.
 Vital documents, including notices relating to consent, verification of status, and contesting verification failures should be translated.
 HUD's CDBG-DR grantees shall comply with requirements related to LEP in CDBG-DR Federal Register notices governing CDBG-DR grants.